adielBm/math-archive/README.md

-This is my math notebook, I started writing in the fall of 2022.
+This is my math (and some cs) notebook, I started writing in the fall of 2022.

 - Discrete Mathematics: [20476](https://www.openu.ac.il/courses/20476.htm)
 - Linear Algebra 1: [20109](https://www.openu.ac.il/courses/20109.htm)